opvious/abaca/README.md

 We tried various TypeScript SDK generator libraries (see the [alternatives](#alternatives) section below) but didn't find one which could express these capabilities without compromising type-safety.
-Abaca is our attempt at building a library to address these use-cases and is currently used in production at Opvious.
+Abaca is our attempt at building a library to address these use-cases.

 While we originally built Abaca for internal use, we believe it would be useful to others and are happy to make it available to the open-source community.
 We